 - are responsible, competent, confident and creative users of information and communication technology

-- Children will develop knowledge, understanding and life skills which will help them prepare for the ever-developing technological world that we live in.
+- Children develop knowledge, understanding and life skills which will help them prepare for the ever-developing technological world that we live in.

-- Children will utilise and develop the core skills of English and Maths whilst progressing and developing their computer skills.
+- Children utilise and develop the core skills of English and Maths whilst progressing and developing their computer skills.

-- Children will understand the impact of computing on them and their community ensuring that their usage has a positive intent and is conducted safely.
+- Children understand the impact of computing on them and their community ensuring that their usage has a positive intent and is conducted safely.